marcorichetta/talks/slidev/slides.md

 - Getting started in Open Source

-- **Contribute to open source**:
+- Giving back to the **community**,

-- Do it for the **community**, you never know the people you get to know when helping others.
+  - you never know the people you get to know when helping others.

-But most importantly,
+And most importantly,
 -->

 ---